 Animal Crossing: New Horizons is the first new entry in the mainline Animal Crossing series for almost eight years and the first entry to be playable on the Nintendo Switch - and it was definitely worth the wait.

 New Horizons whisks you off to a deserted island through an exclusive Nook Inc package.
-Your job is to get the island to be a top resort, attracting new islanders by sprucing things up and making your island is tropical paradise.
+Your job is to get the island to be a top resort, attracting new islanders by sprucing things up and making your island a tropical paradise.

 Animal Crossing: New Horizons is packed with charm and the perfect game for those who want to kick back and just take things at their own pace.
 It’s familiar and fresh, deftly combining the old enjoyable parts of the series with some much-needed improvements and far greater depth than we’ve seen before.
 It just keeps giving, too, with regular seasonal updates to keep you invested.
 It's one of the best Switch games for relaxing and engaging play.

 Check out our full Animal Crossing review here.